ciehanski/onionbox/README.md

 - You have the ability to limit the number of downloads per download link generated.
 - You have the ability to enforce that download links automatically expire after a specific duration of your choosing.
-- Universal file-sharing.
+- 2-way file sharing.
 For instance, if you are the recipient of confidential information but the sender is not technically-savvy, you yourself can run an onionbox server, send them the generated .onion URL and have them upload the files directly for you to download.
 - Can be run in a Docker container, or locally on your host machine.
 You could of course deploy onionbox to any cloud provider of your choosing.
 - Static binary!
-Woo!
-Possible ARM support.
+Woo! ~~Possible ARM support~~.
+Android is supported!

 ## Gotchas:
 - There is no getting around it, this project takes a little over 10 minutes to